-With season 1 planned to release in November of this year, hype for The Wheel of Time is building among fans (myself included).
+With season 2 possible to release in 2022, hype for The Wheel of Time is continuing among fans (myself included).
 In fact, we got to hear a bit more about the story from the showrunner himself during Amazon's panel at Comic-Con@Home.

 So here's everything we know about the latest fantasy epic coming to Prime Video.